Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Results

 \subsection{Model fit / parameters}

 The fit of the initial ABC-based parameter estimation to the observed data, with the resultant posterior distribution of estimated parameters is shown in Figure~\ref{fig:posterior}.
 Figure~\ref{fig:fit-diagnostic-nat} shows the trajectory of incidence in the model compared to the observed data (accounting for case ascertainment), with detail at the Council Area level shown in Figure~\ref{fig:fit-diagnostic-CA}.
-Notably, the final inflection point in the piece-wise temporal transmission rate fit is at the start of October 2021, with the final inflection point in mid-November being a natural result of the modelled dynamics.
+Notably, the final imposed transmission rate change in the piece-wise temporal transmission rate fit is at the start of October 2021, with the final incidence inflection point in mid-November being a natural result of the modelled dynamics and fitting well with the observed incidence.